Honouring the late BBC broadcaster by celebrating the art of the broadcast interview.

 The award is to celebrate and recognise the best broadcast interview of the year.

 Mark Damazer, the controller of BBC Radio 4 at the time, wrote in the Guardian that “Nick had a sublime voice, a mastery of language, an ability to paint a picture with astonishing economy, and above all a connection with the audience.
 We were lucky to have him.”

 The award is open to the whole UK media industry – Radio and TV.

 Potential winners of the award will be those presenters or interviewers who have left a strong impression on the audience; interviews that provided a deeper understanding of their subject matter or that were particularly memorable.

-The winner will be announced and presented with the award at this year’s Times Cheltenham Literature Festival and will receive a dozen bottles of good claret – which Nick himself would have enjoyed.
+The winner will be announced and presented with the award at The Times and The Sunday Times Cheltenham Literature Festival 2014 and will receive a dozen bottles of good claret – which Nick himself would have enjoyed.